-Youth Investment Fund: Learning and insight paper two
+Youth Investment Fund: Learning and Insight Paper Two

 This is the second in a series of Learning and Insight papers published as part of the learning project for the Youth Investment Fund (YIF).

-This review aims help inform the development of an economic simulation model for the YIF.
+This review aims to help inform the development of an economic simulation model for the YIF.
 The economic simulation model will be built on the YIF theory of change, particularly the core intermediate outcomes, which are being measured across many YIF grantees using the YIF shared outcome measurement tool.